michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0002.md

 - v: propose a toast to
 - v: pay (an amount of money) as a contribution to a charity or service, especially at regular intervals
 ### Family
-pledge: pledged, pledger, pledges, pledging+;pledged: unpledged;pledger: pledgers
+- pledge: pledged, pledger, pledges, pledging+
+- pledged: unpledged
+- pledger: pledgers
 ### Examples
 - But then Donald Trump began running for president, pledging to ban Muslims from entering the country and establish a registry for Muslim Americans.
 - He also pledged to spend $1 trillion on infrastructure projects and cut everyone’s taxes.